 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Banpu reported significant carbon emissions, totalling approximately 48,555,000,000 kg CO2e.
-This figure includes 8,796,574,000 kg CO2e from Scope 1 emissions, 253,432,000 kg CO2e from Scope 2 emissions, and a substantial 48,592,607,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious targets to reduce greenhouse gas (GHG) emissions intensity by 7% for mining operations and by 20% for thermal and renewable power by 2025, compared to business as usual.
-In 2023, Banpu's total emissions were approximately 56,624,348,000 kg CO2e, with Scope 1 emissions at 7,518,815,000 kg CO2e and Scope 2 emissions at 245,548,000 kg CO2e.
+In 2024, Banpu reported total greenhouse gas emissions of approximately 48,855,843,000 kg CO2e, with emissions distributed across various scopes: 8,796,574,000 kg CO2e (Scope 1), 253,432,000 kg CO2e (Scope 2), and 48,592,607,000 kg CO2e (Scope 3).
+The company has set ambitious targets to reduce GHG emissions intensity by 7% for mining operations and by 20% for thermal and renewable power by 2025, compared to business as usual.
+In 2023, Banpu's total emissions were about 56,624,348,000 kg CO2e, with Scope 1 emissions at 7,518,815,000 kg CO2e, Scope 2 at 245,548,000 kg CO2e, and Scope 3 at 48,855,843,000 kg CO2e.
 The company has consistently disclosed emissions data across all three scopes, demonstrating transparency in its climate commitments.
-Banpu's climate strategy includes initiatives aimed at reducing emissions intensity, particularly in its mining and power generation sectors.
-The company is actively working towards these targets, which are crucial for aligning with global climate goals.
+Banpu's climate strategy includes initiatives to enhance energy efficiency and reduce emissions intensity, aligning with industry standards for climate action.
+The company is not currently part of the Science Based Targets initiative (SBTi) but actively participates in the Carbon Disclosure Project (CDP) to report its environmental performance.
+Overall, Banpu is committed to addressing its carbon footprint and contributing to global climate goals through targeted emissions reductions and sustainable practices.

 Access structured emissions data, company-specific emission factors, and source documents